 Is this soundbar for audiophiles?
 Definitely not.
 Is it still worth buying?
 For some people, certainly.
 TV's have been getting thinner and thinner, leaving less and less room for speakers.
 This has resulted in state of the art, 4K TVs that somehow sound worse than the 20-year old cathode ray behemoth rotting in your basement.
 That is where the AmazonBasics 2.1 Channel comes in.
-For just $100 you get a substantial step up in audio quality from most flat-screen TV speakers.
-If you're looking for the most refined, high quality listening experience possible, this isn't the soundbar for you.
+For a fraction of the cost of many other models you get a substantial step up in audio quality from most flat-screen TV speakers.
+If you're looking for the most refined, high-quality listening experience possible, this isn't the soundbar for you.
 But if you just got a great new TV and love everything about it except for how it sounds, this is the least expensive option we've found for fixing that issue.

 AmazonBasics 2.1 Channel Review